-Applicants must provide all the information requested below in their Financing Plan and fill out Attachment X. Financing Plan, which details the Applicant's plan to finance and procure all required equipment and labor to construct and operate the proposed Project.
+Applicants must provide all the information requested below in their Financing Plan and fill out Attachment H. (Applicant Experience & Financing Plan), which details the Applicant's plan to finance the proposed Project.
 The Financing Plan must include:

 1. Description of the business entity structure of the Applicant's organization from a financial and legal perspective, including all general and limited partners and officers; the involvement of any subsidiaries supporting the Project; and the providers of equity and debt for Project financing.
 This should include an organizational chart showing the relationship between the debt and equity participants and an explanation of any relationship between them.
 Jointly owned facilities should identify all owners and their respective interests.
-2. Demonstration that the resulting ESCC resulting from this RFA would permit the Applicant to finance its Project that would otherwise not be financeable or assist the Applicant in obtaining financing of its Project.
-3. A financing plan for the Project, including construction, development, permitting, and term financing.
+2. Demonstration that the proposed ESCC Payment Rate would permit the Applicant to finance the Project.
+3. A financing plan for the Project, including outlays for construction, development, permitting as well as term financing.
 The financing plan should include: - a.
-Who will finance or is in consideration for financing the Project and what related financing mechanisms will be used (i.e., convertible debenture, equity, tax equity, etc.), including any repayment schedules or conversion features; - b.
+Who will finance or is in consideration to finance the Project and what related financing mechanisms will be used (i.e., convertible debenture, equity, tax equity, etc.), including any repayment schedules or conversion features; - b.
 The Project's initial financial structure and expected financial structure; - c.
-Expected sources of debt and equity financing, including evidence of funding sources where available;
+Expected sources of debt and equity financing, including evidence of funding sources where available; - d.
+Financial institution letters demonstrating access to capital reserves;

-- d.
-Financial institution letters demonstrating access to capital reserves; - e.
+- e.
 Estimated construction and other costs to develop and operate the Project; - f.
 Expected capital structure; - g.
-Any agreements, pre- and post-Commercial Operation Date, entered with respect to equity ownership in the Project or other unique financing arrangements; and - h.
+Any agreements, pre- and post-Commercial Operation Date, with respect to equity ownership in the Project or other unique financing arrangements; and - h.
 Evidence of relationships with lenders.